Betting with Skrill: the Best Skrill Betting Sites

 One of the most important things you can do when betting online is putting in the necessary safeguards to make sure that you are operating securely.
 Thankfully for users of Skrill they can be assured of having a completely safe time.
-Not only are all transactions encrypted, meaning only you know your details, they have a whole bunch of other measures in place.
-They are regulated by the highly respected Financial Conduct Authority, which means that everything they are doing is within the full limits of the law.
-They fully vet all of the people who use the account in order to verify their identity.
+All transactions are fully encrypted, making it extremely difficult for outsiders to access your information.
+It’s regulated by the highly respected Financial Conduct Authority, which means that everything it does is within the full limits of the law.
+Skrill fully vets everyone who uses an account in order to verify their identity.
 This process also means that if someone has access to your betting account, they can’t use your account.
 What we would recommend in order to keep your Skrill account safe is never giving your details to anyone, no matter how much you think that you trust them.

 The History of Skrill and Info About the Company

 Skrill has a long and interesting history since its inception in 2001.
-Formerly known as Moneybookers, they have been owned by a variety of different parent groups.
+Formerly known as Moneybookers, it’s been owned by a variety of different parent groups.
 It was bought by Investcorp for €105 million before being put up for sale again for £365 million.
-They were ranked in 2010 as one of the fasted growing private equity firms, and now they can boast over 150 million customers.
-They decided to rename themselves as Skrill in 2011, and completed the rebrand by 2013.
-In 2013 CVC Capital Partners acquired them for €600 million before they were bought again in 2015 by Optimal payments for €1.1 billion.
-That same year they acquired Ukash, another popular payment method.
+It was ranked in 2010 as one of the fastest-growing private equity firms, and now it boasts over 150 million customers.
+They decided to rename themselves as Skrill in 2011 and completed the rebrand by 2013.
+In 2013 CVC Capital Partners acquired it for €600 million before it was bought again in 2015 by Optimal payments for €1.1 billion.
+That same year it acquired Ukash, another popular payment method.
 The company accept payments in US Dollars, Euros, Pound Sterling and the Polish Złoty.
 In order to give you the full overview of what the Skrill company is about, please take a look at the table that we have created for you below.